benjamin-allevius/scanstatistics/cran-comments.md

 new functionality, that would result from not using these features of C++ is simply too high.
 Thus, I think the larger size of the installed package is warranted.

+### Using Ubuntu 14.04.5
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* installed size is 6.3Mb, sub-directories of 1Mb or more: libs 5.7Mb

+Explanation: see above.

 ### Using win-builder
 There were no ERRORs, WARNINGs or NOTEs.